 What happens when a high-tech industry meets environmentalism?
 This seemingly intractable conflict is the challenge faced by those who support a global shift toward green energy.

-Nature has been around forever and it will be here a long after we are gone.
+Nature has been around forever and it will be here long after we are gone.

 The environmental impact of Siemens wind turbines is calculated based on Lifecycle Assessments (LCAs).
-The LCA not only determines and evaluates the ecological footprint of our products and solutions, but also looks at every step from the raw material extraction and materials processing to manufacturing, installation, operation, and maintenance to dismantling and end of life.
-In this way the LCA helps our experts identify areas for improvement.
+The LCA not only determines and evaluates the ecological footprint of our products and solutions, but also looks at every step from the raw material extraction and materials processing, from manufacturing, installation, operation, and maintenance to dismantling and end of life.
+In this way the LCA helps our experts identify areas of improvement.